Advertiser Disclosure

 Does ExpressVPN have a list of compatible routers?

-ExpressVPN does have a list of compatible routers.
-You can find a full list of compatible routers on its website.
+You can find a full list of VPN-compatible routers on ExpressVPN's website.
 It includes routers to install ExpressVPN firmware and routers that will need manual configuration to install ExpressVPN.
 The setup guides are also helpful and many include videos to support the instructions.

 Bottom line: The best VPN apps for your router